Storm's fierce winds complicate California wildfire fight

 The Fairview Fire covered about 43 square miles (111 square kilometers) of Riverside County and was just 5% contained.
 Two people died while fleeing on Monday and at least 12 structures have been destroyed.
 More than 18,000 homes were threatened.

-To the north in the Sierra Nevada, the Mosquito Fire burned out of control, scorching at least 22 square miles (57 square kilometers) and threatening 3,600 homes in Placer and El Dorado counties, while blanketing the region in smoke.
+To the north in the Sierra Nevada, the fast-moving Mosquito Fire doubled in size Friday to at least 46 square miles (119 square kilometers) and threatened 3,600 homes in Placer and El Dorado counties, while blanketing the region in smoke.

 Flames jumped the American River, burning structures in the mountain hamlet of Volcanoville and moving closer to the towns of Foresthill, home to about 1,500 people, and Georgetown, population 3,000.
 Fire spokesperson Chris Vestal called the fast-moving blaze an “extreme and critical fire threat.”